Municipality of the District of Clare

 2) (a) Approval of the Agenda

-MOVED BY Councillor Danny Hill and SECONDED BY Councillor Hector Thibault that the proposed agenda be approved with the above noted changes.
+MOVED BY Councillor Hector Thibault and SECONDED BY Councillor Danny Hill that the proposed agenda be approved as presented.

 Warden Ronnie LeBlanc asked for any declarations of conflict of interest.

 4) Adoption of the Minutes from Previous Council Meetings